Mortgages

 How do I qualify for a mortgage exemption in Ireland?

 The Irish Central Bank’s lending rules limit the amount you can borrow.
 For example, first time buyers can only borrow over 4x their income.
-However, each year, mortgage providers can lend an amount above the limits, known as a mortgage exemption.
+However, lenders are allowed to go over the limits for a small number of mortgage cases each year. known as a mortgage exemption.

 Here are some steps that may help you apply for an exemption.